jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 ### Recommendation

 More research is needed to quantify the likely sources of measurable impacts.

-TBD implementation and deployment guidance
+Of course, new protocols can generally be designed to work with compact encoding, unless there is a significant reason not to.
+But efforts to modify existing protocols for the sake of encoding efficiency should be warranted by the above mentioned quantification results.

 ## Resiliency and sustainability